Mumbai Crime: Cop planned multi-crore thefts from old factories

-A Thane constable paid a dozen robbers R500 each to loot scrap material from an abandoned factory, but some of the security guards prevented the theft; the police suspect the constable was involved in other incidents as well
+Thane constable paid a dozen robbers Rs 500 each to loot scrap material from abandoned factory, but security guards prevented the theft; police suspect constable was involved in other incidents as well

 Cops are duty-bound to prevent crime, but in a travesty of this very duty, the Thane police were forced to arrest one of their own, after a constable planned and executed a robbery worth crores at an old decommissioned factory.

 Thane police lead the guilty constable, Dinesh Sodnawar, to the police station

 Several such robberies have taken place at other closed factories in Thane area in the past, and the police now suspect the same constable was involved in those incidents as well.
 On Tuesday night, the target was the National Rayon Corporation factory at Ambivli, Kalyan.